eric-k-zhu/2wheeledTraveler/README.md

 ## Deployment

 - Our production code is hosted on GitHub in the 2WheeledTraveler repository master branch.
-A new developer can view the code as it is public but must first get permision from administrator Eric Zhu (ekzhu703@gmail.com) to contribute changes.
+A new developer can view the code as it is public but must first get permission from administrator Eric Zhu (ekzhu703@gmail.com) to contribute changes.
 - Our fully deployed application will be hosted on the application stores, aka App Store and Google Play for iOS and Android.
-- At this point in time, continuos deployment is not enabled.
+- At this point in time, continuous deployment is not enabled.

 ## Technologies used